trilitech/ledger-app-tezos-baking/README.md

 1. Go to settings
 2. On the screeen High Watermark, press both buttons to toggle HWM to Disabled.
 ```
 We request every user of `baking_app` to disable HWM setting so that they dont experience NVRAM burn.
-For additional safety from double baking the users can use `octez-signer` instead of `octez-client`.
-Octez-signer has inherent HWM tracking and double baking protection.

 Even when HWM is disabled, the `baking_app` keeps track of HWM in RAM thus in normal operation of the app, the user is protected from double baking.
 Only when you reboot/power_off the device abruptly, ` you have to take extra care to make sure you dont double bake.
-You can achieve this either using octez-signer or reset HWM to the block level/round you have not signed yet.`
+You can achieve this by resetting HWM to the block level/round you have not signed yet before you start baking.`

 ## Screensaver